Yash15-maker/pair_program/README.md

 # Join a Room: Join an existing room to collaborate with others.
 Understand how to join a room on the platform and start coding together.

-Additional Information
-FAQ: Visit our FAQ section for answers to commonly asked questions.
-Contact Us: Reach out to us if you encounter any issues or have feedback.